IndustryFusion/IndustryFusion/setup/README.md

 ### fusionfrontend (npm)
 1. Assure there is a npm run configuration for the fusionfrontend.
-1. Edit "Node Interpreter" and "Package manager" to correct path within your target f in the fusionfrontend module.
+1. Edit "Node Interpreter" and "Package manager" to correct path within your target in the fusionfrontend module.
 Example:
    ![Run Configuration Frontend](images/Intellij_run_configuration_frontend.png)
-1. ToDo: environment.dev.template anpassen (LastPass: "Shared-IndustryFusion > Frontend environment.dev.ts")
+1. Copy attachment of LastPass note "Shared-IndustryFusion > Frontend environment.dev.ts" to `fusionfrontend/src/environments/environment.dev.ts`

 ### Install Plugins
 1. Choose menu "File > Settings..."
 1. Change to tab "Plugins" and ensure installation of
     1. Lombok (installed by default)